MicrosoftDocs/Dynamics-365-Operations.tr-tr/articles/commerce/work-with-templates.md

 ## <a name="create-a-new-template"></a>Yeni şablon oluştur

-Bir yeni şablon oluşturmak için şu adımları izleyin.
+Site oluşturucuda yeni şablon oluşturmak için aşağıdaki adımları izleyin.

 1. Sitenizin gezinti bölmesinde, şablon denetim görünümünü açmak için **şablonlar**'ı seçin.
 1. **Yeni Şablon** seçin.